Your AI agents now know exactly which dependencies to use. See what's new!

 Repository Operations

-• Generate Agents.mdAutomatically generates comprehensive documentation for AI agents to understand your codebase
+• Generate Agents.mdAutomatically generates required metadata for AI agents to understand your codebase and operate on it effectively.

 • Refresh RepositoryUpdates your ingested codebase to reflect the latest changes from the source repository

-• Delete RepositoryRemoves the ingested repository and all associated data from Code Confluence
+• Delete RepositoryRemoves the ingested repository and all associated data from Unoplat Code Confluence

 AGENTS.md